The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 2018

-The world’s oldest cheese (that is around 3,200 years old) was discovered by Archaeologists from the University of Catania and the University of Cairo in the tomb of Ptahmes (a tomb of an Egyptian high-ranking official).
+The world’s oldest cheese (that is around 3,200 years old) was discovered by Archaeologists from the University of Catania and the University of Cairo in the tomb of Ptahmes (the tomb of an Egyptian high-ranking official).

 Conclusion